definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/development setup.md

+# Development Setup

-# Example development setup: Linux Ubuntu 20.04.4 client on Windows 10 host using [Oracle VM VirtualBox](https://www.virtualbox.org/)
+The example development setup uses a virtual instance of Linux Ubuntu 20.04.4 (client) on Windows 10 (host) using [Oracle VM VirtualBox](https://www.virtualbox.org/)

 This example is using free open source tools.
-It would also be possible to do this with [GitHub codespaces](https://github.com/features/codespaces) and the upcoming [Windows Dev Box](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063) amongst other tool options.
+It should also be possible to do this with [GitHub codespaces](https://github.com/features/codespaces) and the upcoming [Windows Dev Box](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063) amongst other tool options.

 ## Virtual hardware settings and first boot